 The impact of child care shortages is most acutely felt at the local level.
 A survey of parents seeking child care in five counties in New York State showed the number one problem to be finding a center which was conveniently located.
 Many communities are already actively engaged in improving the availability of child care for their residents.
 For example, in Hartford, Connecticut, developers can receive a FAR bonus in exchange for providing space for day care.
 Prince George's County, Maryland, has amended its zoning to include a special exception for child care facilities in excess public school buildings undergoing adaptive reuse.
 Palo Alto, California, includes in its comprehensive plan a variance permitting expanded site coverage in industrial zones when the additional building space is used for child care.
-Tucson, Arizona, zoning regulations allow by right small child care homes and, conditionally, small child care as a residential use and prohibits the imposition of licenses, fees, or zoning requirements on day care centers with 6 or fewer children.
+Tucson, Arizona, zoning regulations allow by right small child care homes and, conditionally, small child care centers in residential zones.
+The State of California requires local jurisdictions to classify family day care as a residential use and prohibits the imposition of licenses, fees, or zoning requirements on day care centers with 6 or fewer children.
 Local jurisdictions may require special use permits for facilities with up to 12 children, but limit local discretion to consideration of spacing, parking, traffic, and noise control, subject to the building meeting state building and fire safety requirements.